locomotivecms/engine/README.md

 Start Orcal Vitual Box.
 Make a 64 bit Ubuntu VM and then when it starts up give it the iso file.

-Find the Terminal.
+Use search and find the Terminal.
 Get ready :/

-Install Ruby on Rails: https://gorails.com/setup/ubuntu/16.04

-Install mongodb: https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-16-04
-Intall PhantomJS: https://gist.github.com/julionc/7476620
+Install Ruby on Rails: https://gorails.com/setup/ubuntu/16.04 Install mongodb: https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-16-04 Intall PhantomJS: https://gist.github.com/julionc/7476620
 ________